mojzis/svg_inpage/README.md

 # SVG in page
 Helps to add a piece of SVG into your HTML(5).
 That can be useful i.e. when you want to write some javascript for the graphics.
+Simply take the SVG file as came from your colleague and it will be displayed on a page or in a block.

 ## what it does
 * include selected file in a page or a block